 Mapping the Current State

-- Material movement refers to any unnecessary transfers of materials or information, such as the hand-off of patient intake forms from the front office to the back office to the physician.
+- Material Movement: Unnecessary transfers of materials or information, such as patient intake forms moving from the front office to the back office to the physician.

-- Inventory involves any information or materials waiting to be used, such as a stack of unread laboratory reports or piles of patient booklets sitting in the waiting area.
+- Inventory: Information or materials waiting to be utilized, such as unread laboratory reports or patient booklets in the waiting area.

-- Inappropriate processing refers to handling work in a way that is excessive, such as completing all paperwork in triplicate or scheduling separate visits for acute care and wellness care when one visit would suffice.
+- Inappropriate Processing: Excessive work handling, like redundant paperwork or scheduling separate visits for care when one visit would suffice.

-In part 3 we will review examples of identifying current state and identifying the different types of waste identified in the process.
+In Part 3, we will delve into real-world examples of identifying the current state and recognizing various types of waste within the healthcare process.